iamdharmesh/featured-image-by-url/README.txt

 3. Log into WordPress and navigate to the "Plugins" screen.
 4. Locate "Featured Image by URL" in the list and click the "Activate" link.

+== Frequently Asked Questions ==
+= Is this plugin works for all themes? =

+**Maybe Not.** Plugin is works fine with most of themes but as you know Featured image is depends on themes So, This plugin may not work for some highly customized themes which are using non-extensible functions like `wp_get_attachment_url`.
+**Please feel free to create ticket [Here](https://wordpress.org/support/plugin/featured-image-by-url) if this plugin not working well for you. we would be happy to help you**

 == Screenshots ==

 1. Fill the URL field with External Image URL and Click Preview button